Is Tulum safe for travelers who are new to Mexico?

 Mexico is an amazing country to navigate, but you definitely need to look up which regions should be avoided when backpacking.

-Quintana Roo can be the starting point for many backpackers taking the long route down to Colombia to see all the Central American countries before the end of Panama.
+Quintana Roo can be the starting point for many backpackers taking the long route down to Colombia and/or to see all of the most popular Central American countries before the end of Panama.

 Tours in Tulum

 Becoming ever more popular each year, Tulum has seen a large increase in tourism and tour providers.